Ensemble qubit controllability with a single control via adiabatic and rotating wave approximations: Proof of Theorem

 Concerning point 4, notice the integral $ \int_0^1 |\frac{1}{\omega_{\eps_1,\eps_2}(s)^2} \frac{d}{ds}P_{\eps_1,\eps_2}(s)| | \frac{d}{ds} H_{\rm slow}(s)| ds$ can be upper bounded, up to a multiplicative constant, by which is of order $1/\eps_1^2$. \eproof

 To conclude the proof of Lemma~\ref{adiab}, we deduce from \cite[Corollary 2.3]{teufel-book} the adiabatic estimate

 for some $\theta \in \R$.
-Finally, Lemma~\ref{adiab} together with Theorem~\ref{mainAveraging} conclude the proof of Theorem~\ref{mainTh} for a given $\al$.
-To get uniformity on the range of $\alpha$, notice that the algorithm does not depend on $\al$ elsewhere than in the expression of $E_1$ and $E_2$ (see \eqref{eq:f1} and \eqref{eq:f2}).
+Finally, Lemma~\ref{adiab} together with Theorem~\ref{mainAveraging} conclude the proof of Theorem~\ref{mainTh} for a given $\al$ and $\delta$.
+To get uniformity on the range of $\alpha$, notice that the algorithm does not depend on $\al$ elsewhere than in the expression of $E_1$ and $E_2$ (see \eqref{eq:f12}).
 For the adiabatic part, if we restrict $\al$ to a compact interval $I\subset (v_0,v_1)$, the estimates of Lemma~\ref{lm:estimates} can be taken uniform with respect to $\al$.
+The uniformity with respect to $\delta$ is straightforward.

 \begin{remark} Now that we have detailed the whole proof, we want to stress some of its key points. \begin{enumerate} \i The changes of variables applied iteratively in order to eliminate the oscillating terms of the Hamiltonian induce a very small error (of order $\eps_2 \eps_1^2$) on the initial and the final state (Lemma~\ref{lemma:integ}), whereas the error is of order $\eps_1$ if one look at the entire trajectory. \i The frequencies which appear during the algorithm are of very special type ($pf_1-pf_2$ and $(p+1)f_1-pf_2$ for $p$ integer) allowing us to perform as many changes of variables as we need and to give a simple condition implying that all such frequencies are nonzero. \i Each change of variables yields a more complicated Hamiltonian.
 Fortunately, when we study the adiabatic dynamics of such an Hamiltonian, we can neglect all the terms except for those appearing in the first order RWA. \i The first order RWA induces a population transfer in the limit $\eps_2 \ll \eps_1$. \end{enumerate} \end{remark}